 What personal information do we hold?

-- Identity data: name, gender, age, marital status, nationality;
+- Identity data: Name, gender, age, marital status, nationality;

-- Contact details: address, email, telephone number;
+- Contact details data: Address, email, telephone number;

-- Financial details: bank account details.
+- Financial details: Bank account details.

 How we do collect your personal information?